Rauchdimehdi/PersonCountingRaspberry_WebsiteVersion/README.md

 > Since we still in lockdown I can only test it on myself

 <img width="1440" alt="Screenshot 2020-06-16 at 13 55 26" src="https://user-images.githubusercontent.com/40724965/84774593-57459580-afde-11ea-84d9-560418994acd.png">

+> Here is a video where I did explain all these steps https://www.youtube.com/watch?v=Rh74_VjmqFw